 What behaviors do police look for when looking out for drunk drivers?

-A police officer will look out for a number of signs to determine if a drive might be under the influence.
+A police officer will look out for a number of signs to determine if a driver might be under the influence.
 For instance, you may be pulled over if a driver is making wide turns, braking excessively, drifting from side to side, driving inappropriately slow, hitting or nearly hitting other vehicles or objects or driving on the center markings between lanes.

 Do I have to take a field sobriety test?